A peer dispute is when a student brings a complaint against another student.

 Presentation of the Case

 Members of the Disciplinary Committee are provided the Subcommittee Report and all supporting documents ahead of the hearing on the case.
-Each Board hearing begins with a presentation of the case by the subcommittee and fact finder if one was assigned.
+Each hearing begins with a presentation of the case by the Subcommittee.
 This is followed by a discussion and recommendations of action, or motions, by any voting member of the Board.
-The Board may take any action specifically outlined in the Actions of the Administrative Board section of the Student Handbook.
+The Board may take any action specifically outlined in the Actions of the Administrative Board section of the Harvard College Student Handbook.
 The Board’s decision will include consideration of:

 The Administrative Board can take several actions in response to a case, as outlined in the Student Handbook.
 The Board may bracket or postpone a case until further information can be gathered, it can scratch a case where the Board finds no evidence of a violation, or the Board may take no action where the Board finds there is information indicating behavior that if finds unacceptable, but the level of information present is insufficient for a finding of responsibility.
 A decision of scratch or take no action means the respondent was “not responsible” for the alleged conduct.